forcedotcom/sfdx-analytics/README.md

     - Enable Dev Hub in your Trailhead Playground
     - Install Salesforce CLI
+    - Install the Analytics Plugin for the Salesforce CLI
     - Install Visual Studio Code
-    - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension
+    - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components ansd Salesforce Analytics - App Templates extensions.

 1. If you haven't already done so, authorize your hub org and provide it with an alias (**myhuborg** in the command below):